 Camera: Rodrigo Pérez Alcocer, Anu-Laura Tuttelberg

-Production studio: Stuudio Nukufilm (Estonia), Estudio Carabás (Mexico)
+Production studio: Moon Birds Studios (Estonia), Stuudio Nukufilm (Estonia), Estudio Carabás (Mexico), Art Shot (Lithuania)

 Stop motion animation

-I am happy to announce that we have finished the shooting for Winter in Rainforest!
+I am happy to announce that we have finished the shooting for Winter In The Rainforest!
 The shooting took place in the beautiful rainforests of Chiapas in Mexico.
-We spent two months in the forests and rivers with my small and amazing team consisting of my Mexican producer Daniel Irabien and D.P.
-Rodrigo Pérez.
+We spent two months in the forests and rivers with my small and amazing team consisting of our Mexican producer Daniel Irabien and camera man Rodrigo Pérez.